Tea Cafés

 The CWIP Line That Matters

-Chaayos's balance sheet shows ₹155 Cr in capital work-in-progress.
-That is stores under construction or fit-out at year-end.
 Once these convert to operating stores, they show up as right-of-use assets and lease liabilities on the balance sheet, and as revenue contribution on the P&L over the following year.
+Chaayos has committed capital to expansion while running operations cash-positive.

 What Must Happen, By Company

-For Chai Point, the questions are around survival and capital.
-Chai Point has less than a year of runway. ₹14 Cr in cash. ₹37 Cr in borrowings. ₹57 Cr adjusted annual loss.
+₹14 Cr in cash. ₹37 Cr in borrowings. ₹57 Cr adjusted annual loss.
 The arithmetic is roughly two-to-three quarters before the equity buffer turns negative.
 A fresh round is the most direct path.
-A merger or acquisition is the secondary path.
-Continued debt-funded operations are the worst path; servicing ₹37 Cr of borrowings on -₹20 Cr OCF is structurally untenable.
+M&A is the secondary path.
+Continued debt-funded operations is the worst, servicing ₹37 Cr of borrowings on -₹20 Cr OCF is structurally untenable.

 The Read